mozman/ezdxf/docs/source/tutorials/mtext.rst

 .. image:: gfx/mtext_stacked.png

-See also new section for the new support class `MTextEditor`_ in `ezdxf` v0.17.
+See also the support class `MTextEditor`_.

 Background color (filling)
 --------------------------

-The MText entity can have a background filling:
+The MTEXT entity can have a background filling:

 - :ref:`ACI`
 - true color value as ``(r, g, b)`` tuple